 This service enables bidirectional control of the ECM.
-This service allows the Diagnostic Tool to control the operation of an on-board system, test, or component.
+The purpose of this service is to allow the Scanner to control the operation of an onboard system, test, or component.
+Select a test and follow the on-screen instructions.

 (\$09) Read Vehicle Identification